 Waynesboro is a medium-sized city located in the state of Virginia.
 With a population of 21,491 people and six constituent neighborhoods, Waynesboro is the 44th largest community in Virginia.

-Waynesboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Waynesboro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waynesboro are a mix of both white- and blue-collar jobs.
 Overall, Waynesboro is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Waynesboro who work in office and administrative support (14.82%), sales jobs (13.53%), and management occupations (7.82%).
+There are especially a lot of people living in Waynesboro who work in office and administrative support (15.74%), sales jobs (11.86%), and food service (7.98%).

 The most common language spoken in Waynesboro is English.
 Other important languages spoken here include Spanish and German.